 So how do I inhale and exhale properly?

 To start retraining yourself to breathe your way back to good health, place one hand on your stomach and the other hand on your chest.
 Now start practicing expanding your belly which means to basically let your diaphragm drop.
 Your diaphragm sits under your rib cage, and as you inhale the diaphragm contracts which produces a negative pressure in the thorax that causes a vacuum drawing air into your body.

 As we inhale the diaphragm contracts and needs to have the ability to drop.
 For this to happen your stomach will have to be able to expand outward.
 It is extremely important for men and particularly women who hold their stomachs in for aesthetic reasons to know this can lead to serious breathing pattern disorders and breathing-related problems which often get misdiagnosed.

 To complete a belly breath place one hand on your belly and the other hand on your chest, the first 2/3 of your breath the hand on your belly should be moving and only on the last 1/3 of your breath the hand on the chest should start to move.
 On the exhale, just simply relax and make sure you get that breath out fully.
 Most people don’t fully exhale.
 I am not asking you to force it out, however, whilst you practice your new breathing pattern quite simply on your exhale use your abdominals to empty that air out so that you move all the stale air out of your body during your exhalation, then inhale and simply repeat the process.

 Make it a regular practice, as it will take time to retrain your breathing pattern to where you no longer focus on the breathing exercise.
 Remember it takes approximately 30 days to redevelop new movement or breathing patterns.

-Great news is that if you become reactive to your environment and start to become anxious, implement or shifting your focus to these new patterns it has been found to calm you down quite quickly.
+The great news is that if you become reactive to your environment and start to become anxious, implement or shifting your focus to these new patterns will bring calmness to your body quickly.